 Susannah is a contributor to Family Law Journal and to chambers run seminars and events, giving talks on areas of topical interest.

-Susannah has considerable experience across a broad range of civil cases.
-She specialises in Claimant personal injury work based on historical and recent sexual and physical abuse in institutional settings such as schools, places of detention and care homes and in the context of the care system.
+Susannah specialises in claimant personal injury work based on historical and recent sexual and physical abuse in institutional settings such as schools, places of detention and care homes and in the context of the care system.
+Susannah has also been instructed on behalf of defendants where her knowledge of the family jurisdiction and practice was required.

-Susannah is frequently instructed on behalf of individuals and claimants in group actions based on negligence and vicarious liability against the Ministry of Justice, local authorities, organs of the Catholic Church and other religious organisations in relation to institutions including:
+Susannah is frequently instructed on behalf of individuals who have suffered abuse as children at the hands of carers and teachers; and claimants in group actions based on negligence and vicarious liability against the Ministry of Justice, local authorities, organs of the Catholic Church and other religious organisations in relation to institutions including:

 Susannah set up and is head of the Claimant Child Abuse group at 7BR.
 As a highly experienced former criminal practitioner and specialised rape prosecutor Susannah is used to dealing with the difficulties often encountered in sexual abuse cases and in advising on matters of disclosure, public interest immunity and privilege.